 On the table behind him is the morse key.
 In the background are several

 German radio sets.
-At the far right is a third person, who is currently
+At the far right is a third person, who appears to be

 writing a message.

 The image below shows how a message was despatched in the field.

 The photo was either taken during WWII or during a training session shortly